Infertility poses major threat to biodiversity during climate change, study warns

-Category: Environment Hits: 0A new study by ecologists warns that heat-induced male infertility will see some species succumb to the effects of climate change earlier than thought.
+Category: Environment Hits: 11A new study by ecologists warns that heat-induced male infertility will see some species succumb to the effects of climate change earlier than thought.
 Currently, scientists are trying to predict where species will be lost due to climate change so they can plan effective conservation strategies.
 However, research on temperature tolerance has generally focused on the temperatures that are lethal to organisms, rather than those at which organisms can no longer breed.

 Read more https://www.sciencedaily.com/releases/2021/05/210524161754.htm